John Marshall (filmmaker): Career

 Marshall first traveled to the Kalahari Desert and met the Juǀʼhoansi of the Nyae Nyae area in 1950 on a trip initiated by his father to search for the "Lost World of the Kalahari."
 Before his second trip to the Kalahari, one year later, Marshall received a 16mm Kodak camera and advice from his father, "Don't direct, John, don't try to be artistic, just film what you see people doing naturally."
-Marshall employed this advice during the 1950s, his films anticipated the cinéma vérité movement of the 1960s.
+Employing this advice during the 1950s, Marshall's films anticipated the cinéma vérité movement of the 1960s.
 Throughout the 1950s and 1960s members of the Marshall family—John Marshall, his sister Elizabeth Marshall Thomas, Lorna Marshall, and Laurence Marshall—returned to the Kalahari Desert numerous times to conduct an ethnographic study of the Juǀʼhoansi and document one of the last remaining hunter-gatherer cultures.
 From 1950 to 1958 Marshall filmed the hunting and gathering life of the Juǀʼhoansi.
 His first edited film, The Hunters, was released in 1957.
 The Hunters told the story of a Juǀʼhoansi giraffe hunt.
 Marshall later realized he had unintentionally romanticized Juǀʼhoansi life.
 The Hunters portrayed the Juǀʼhoansi as if they continued to live as they always had, where their main conflict was a struggle with nature.
 But when Marshall filmed them, they were actually suffering from having collided with the modern world and were subsisting primarily on gathered food and struggling to find enough to eat.
 Recognizing this discrepancy between reality and the portrayal of Juǀʼhoan life in The Hunters, Marshall was determined to produce more objective and less mediated films about the Juǀʼhoansi.
 He produced a series of short films designed to educate without exoticizing or "imposing western narrative structures on the subjects."